Last Updated on February 20, 2022

 San Francisco is one of the most popular cities to visit in the U.S. – and not only because of the Golden Gate Bridge or its iconic Cable Cars, but also for its diverse food scene.
 From Mexican and Central American food to Chinese restaurants and authentic Italian cuisine – there is nothing you can’t get in San Francisco.
 Since there are literally hundreds of restaurants you could go to, I’ve selected ten of the very best restaurants in San Francisco.

-Without further ado: Twelve of the best restaurants in San Francisco, ranging from tacos and pizza to oysters and fine dining.
+Without further ado: Ten of the best restaurants in San Francisco, ranging from tacos and pizza to oysters and fine dining.

 1 Best Burritos: La Taqueria